thoughtworks/talisman/README.md

 Talisman now uses go modules (GO111MODULE=on) to manage dependencies

 Once you have godep installed, clone the talisman repository.
-In your working copy, fetch the dependencies by having godep fetch them for you.
+In your working copy, fetch the dependencies by having go mod fetch them for you.

 ```` GO111MODULE=on go mod vendor ````